satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 such as `stackoverflow.net <http://stackoverflow.net>`_ or
 `mathoverflow.net <http://mathoverflow.net>`_ in order to quantify the quality of reviews.
-These sites provide a web interface for soliciting responses to questions for either computer programming related topics or mathematics respectively.
-The web interface allows registered members to post or respond to a question, to comment on a response, to vote on the quality or importance of a question, of a response or of a comment.
+These sites provide a web interface for soliciting responses to questions for topics related to either computer programming or mathematics, respectively.
+The web interface allows registered members to post or respond to a question, to comment on a response, to vote on the quality or importance of a question, response, or comment.
 Figure 6 below shows a screenshot of the response from a registered member to a question submitted to Stack Overflow.